EnduranceCode/AndroidBasicsNanodegree/README.md

 ### Practice Set: Object-Oriented Programming

-This Practice Set's code is stored in the folder [practice-oop](./practice-oop).
+This Practice Set's code is stored in the folder [practice-oop](./practice-oop) of this repository.

 #### Practice Set Goal
 The goal of this Practice Set is to use object-oriented programming techniques to create a simple user profile that gives a basic introduction of a person.